19gabates/biggerWebsites/Readme.md

 - `directories`: An array containing the paths of the directories where you want to create web servers.
 - `ports`: An array containing the port numbers for each web server.
-- `phpFile`: The PHP code for the basic webshell interface.
-You can customize this code as needed.
+- `service_names`: An array containing the names that will be used for the systemd process names

 ## What the Script Does